Founded Semantics and Constraint Semantics of Logic Rules: Abstract

 \section{Abstract}

+Logic rules and inference are fundamental in computer science and have been studied extensively.
+However, prior semantics of logic languages can have subtle implications and can disagree significantly, on even very simple programs, including in attempting to solve the well-known Russell's paradox.\lfcssub{} These semantics are often non-intuitive and hard-to-understand when unrestricted negation is used in recursion.

-This paper describes a simple new semantics for logic rules, {\em founded semantics}, and its straightforward extension to another simple new semantics, {\em constraint semantics}.
+This paper describes a simple new semantics for logic rules, {\em founded semantics}, and its straightforward extension to another simple new semantics, {\em constraint semantics}, that unify the core of different prior semantics.
 The new semantics support unrestricted negation, as well as unrestricted existential and universal quantifications.
-They are uniquely expressive and intuitive by allowing assumptions about the predicates and rules to be specified explicitly.
-They are completely declarative and easy to understand and relate cleanly to prior semantics.
+They are uniquely expressive and intuitive by allowing assumptions about the predicates, rules, and reasoning to be specified explicitly, as simple and precise binary choices.
+They are completely declarative and relate cleanly to prior semantics.
 In addition, founded semantics can be computed in linear time in the size of the ground program.